 How do uncertainties influence the forecasting of simultaneous and cascading hazards, and how do these uncertainties influence risk and impact scenarios?

-The empirical, statistical, numerical, and new emerging techniques like artificial intelligence and machine learning are methods that are in vogue for prediction of track, intensity, landfall, and multi-hazards (storm surge, gale winds, and heavy rainfall).
+The empirical, statistical, numerical, and new emerging techniques like artificial intelligence and machine learning are methods that are in vogue for prediction of track, intensity, landfall, structure and multi-hazards (storm surge, gale winds, and heavy rainfall).

 There has been a lot of research focussed on understanding the interactions and relationships between TCs and their associated hazards (i.e., wind, rainfall and storm surge).
 For example, work by Chen et al. (2010) considered the physical mechanisms of rainfall associated with landfalling TCs and found that rain rates are related not only to TC intensity but are also influenced by moisture transport and latent heat release.
 There are some links established between sea surface temperature and TC rainfall area and wind size in the tropics (Lin et al.,2015).
 For TC related storm surge, there are several drivers including maximum wind speed, central pressure, and storm size (Irish et al., 2008), speed of movement (Rego and Li, 2009) and angle of approach towards the coastline and the surrounding geography (e.g., shape of the shoreline, coastal features, offshore morphology), which can influence surge height and extent.
 In terms of real-time forecasting, Knaff et al. (2016) illustrates the importance of correctly estimating the TC wind radii so it can inform warnings and provide initial conditions for downstream applications including, wind speed probabilities and wave forecasting.
 It is well recognized that the inputs (i.e., TC track, surface winds, and pressure) used to drive storm surge warning models (e.g., Murty et al., 2017), and other downstream hazard models, will have a direct impact on forecasts and therefore the accuracy of warnings.
 Understanding which parts of the forecasting chain would influence the predictability to the highest extent of various simultaneous and cascading hazards is essential for improved multi-hazard communication and subsequent decision-making.